NaZdrowieHMS/Health-Monitoring-System-API/HealthMonitoringSystemApplication/README.md

 ```
 Remember to fill the command above with correct credentials.
 (Put them inside the `""`)

-For deployment, notify Szymon on updates
+For deployment, notify Szymon on updates:

+Our deployment branch is: **deploy**